How to Spend 4 Days in Paris

 • Tuileries

 If you’re able to spend more than 4 days in Paris, consider taking a day trip!
-Here are a couple suggestions:
+Here are my suggestions..

 Where to Stay in Paris